k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/13_discovery_pipeline_settings.md

 The purpose of this rule type is to limit the Discovery process to the specified source entities and at the same time to override some of the baseline settings.

 - The rule requires selecting a data platform and populating at least one schema that will be included in the discovery.
-- The Crawler Filter should be set to 'Exclude Others' and check an Override checkbox.
+- The Crawler Filter should be set to 'Exclude Others' and the Override checkbox should be checked.
 - Optionally, dataset(s) can be populated as well on the rule.
-When one or multiple datasets are populated, only these datasets will be included while all other dataset(s) will be excluded.
+When one or multiple datasets are populated, only these datasets will be included, while all other dataset(s) will be excluded.

 **Example**

 The below image presents a rule defined for **sakilla_pg** data platform and **crm** schema.
-The purpose of this rule is to limit the Discovery process to **crm** schema only, since **sakilla_pg** includes multiple schemas irrelevant for the current run.
-In addition to the filter, the rule also defines a baseline override - by setting one of inactive plugins to active.
+The purpose of this rule is to limit the Discovery process to **crm** schema only, since **sakilla_pg** includes multiple schemas that are irrelevant for the current run.
+In addition to the filter, the rule also defines a baseline override by setting one of the inactive plugins to 'active'.

 ![](../images/discovery_pipeline_excludeOthersOverride.png)